juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-waf.md

 - **WAF mode:**  Overall operation of the WAF.
   - **Protect:**  The WAF will apply and enforce the selected policies to incoming traffic.
   - **Monitor:**  The WAF will apply policies but will not block or challenge requests.
 Requests that match a rule will be logged.
 This mode is useful for testing.
 We recommend when first enabling the StackPath WAF to select Monitor mode, to prevent traffic from being blocked while you are initally configuring the system.
+Once configuration has been completed, the WAF may be switched to Protect mode.
 ![WAF mode](../../assets/sp-waf-mode-en.png)

 - **API URL configuration:**  If your application offers an API that is served from a domain name that is protected by the StackPath WAF, this API **must** be identified to the WAF.
 If this step is not taken, the WAF may block requests to the API and cause an interruption of service.
 Because the host name is already known from the site configuration, simply add the path, or paths, to the text box.
 For example, if your API is accessed at `https://www.acme.com/api/v2`, enter `/api/v2` into the text box.
 Requests that begin with this path will be recognized as requests to your API (eg, `https://www.acme.com/api/v2/list`).
 Multiple paths are supported.
 Note that the path is not case sensitive.
 The following WAF features will not be applied to requests sent to these paths: